i404788/rust-rtl8710/README.md

 1. This tells the Realtek Ameba RTL8710AF SDK to use OpenOCD (instead of JLink) to connect to the PADI SWD Debugger during flash and debug operations

+1. This also erases any previous build of the PADI image, e.g. from the downloaded VirtualBox virtual machine

 -----
 ## Connect PADI and SWD Debugger to computer